19 Daily Habits That Make You Less Productive (And What to Do)

 1. Neurotically Checking Email

 This is the number-one daily habit that derails productivity.
-I’ve witnessed this in both office and remote situations, and was once a culprit.
+I’ve witnessed this in both office and remote situations and was once a culprit.

 When you neurotically check emails, you enter reactive mode, answering things that typically aren’t that important at that moment.
+You also prompt a “context switch,” which drastically reduces your mental energy.

+“…pioneering research in psychology and neuroscience reveals that these context switches, even if brief, induce a heavy cost in terms of mental energy – reducing cognitive performance and creating a sense of exhaustion and reduced efficacy.
+In the moment, the ability to quickly delegate tasks or solicit feedback might seem like an act of streamlining, but as I’ll show, in the long run, it’s really reducing productivity, requiring more time and more expenses to get the same total amount of work completed.”

 Begin with turning off email notifications.
-This psychologically eases the need to check your email, and won’t distract you from the task at hand.
+This psychologically eases the need to check your email, and won’t distract you from the tasks that require all of your focus.

 Schedule periods of time (the shorter the better) each day to check and respond to emails, and make it a habit.
 How many periods per day depends on the day’s workflow, especially if that day involves more creative input.

 Example: I still do much writing, which demands larger chunks of undistracted time.
-On these days I won’t check emails until I’ve had three hours or so of writing.
+On these days I won’t check emails until I’ve had three straight hours or so of writing.

 If the period is longer, I’ll put an away message on emails, and notify people to call my personal cell if things need immediate addressing.

-On other days of that need more strategic input over creative (business development, budget planning, etc.), I typically reserve 15-minute slots every three hours to check and respond to important emails.
+On other days that need more strategic input over creativity (business development, budget planning, etc.), I typically reserve 15-minute slots every three hours to check and respond to important emails.

 Some positions need to frequently check emails, like those collecting sales leads or a receptionist.
-They should prioritize the importance of the incoming emails.
+They should prioritize the importance of incoming emails.

-A good rule to remember, which I learned from Chet Holmes “Ultimate Sales Machine” is the “touch it once” rule.
+A good rule to remember, which I learned from Chet Holmes’s “Ultimate Sales Machine,” is the “touch it once” rule.
 This works especially for these types that must frequently check emails.

 Basically, if you have to open an email, deal with it.
 If not, either put it aside by organizing it into a prioritized list (more on that later) to deal with it later, or deal with it immediately.